SimchaTeich/Microcorruption/17 - Chernobyl/README.md

 Function `main` calls `run`, where everything happens.<br />
 Therefore we will probably expect to overwrite a return value.

+Below is the function `run`.<br />
+It took me a long time to decompile it manually, but a look at it will explain the whole program well.<br />
+Read it carefully:

 ```c
 typedef struct user
 {